MixV2/EpicResearch/docs/mcp/profile/operations/SetReceiveGiftsEnabled.md

 ```

 ## Parameters
-- `bReceiveGifts`: determines whether a user should receive gifts
+- `bReceiveGifts`: determines whether a user can receive gifts